ZhimingZhou/zhimingzhou.github.io/_posts/2021-10-11-Prospective-Students.md

 <!--  -->
 - Our target:
-	- Top-notch research that pursues perfection and truth that can at least be published in top conferences/journals.
+	- Top-notch research that pursues perfection and truth (which will then naturally be published in top conferences/journals).
 	- I personally prefer theoretical/theory-driven research on fundamental topics in the field of machine learning.

 <!--  -->